Jump to:

 Drone Delegation/Shutterstock

-Headlands Dark Sky Park is open 24/7, every day of the year, so the best time is actually any time you choose to visit throughout the year.
+The best time to visit Headlands Dark Sky Park is any time you choose to visit.
+It’s open 24/7, every day of the year, so any time you go has a benefit.

 Most visitors to the park are in the area to visit Michigan’s other famous tourist destinations, such as Mackinac Island or the renowned state parks in the Upper Peninsula.